-Caroline of Brandenburg-Anspach, queen consort to King George II of Great Britain.
+Caroline of Brandenburg-Anspach, queen consort to King George II of Great Britain, as Princess of Wales.
 Engraving by G. Vertue, 1724, after G. Kneller.

 About this work

 Caroline, princess of Brandenburg-Anspach, queen consort to King George II, wearing an ermine mantle and a dress with ermine and jewels, in an oval frame with insignia of the Prince of Wales above and palms and cartouche below